carrocarrocarro/react-router/notes/notes.md

 4. What is an "Index Route"?
 It's the default route we want to render when the path of the parant route matches.
 It gives us a chane to render an element inside the parents's <Outlet /> at the same path as the parent route.

+## Happy path vs sad path

+Happy path - when everything goes as planned

+Sad path - handling errors